The ground electronic state of CS: the potential curve and associated Born-Oppenheimer rovibrational spectrum: Introduction

-Carbon monosulfide CS is a short-lived diatomic molecule (dimer) ~\cite{WR:1973} of great astrophysical importance.
+Carbon monosulfide CS is a short-lived diatomic molecule (sometimes, it is called dimer) ~\cite{WR:1973} of great astrophysical importance.
 CS was the first sulfur-containing molecule detected in interstellar media~\cite{PSWJ:1971} and has been identified in a wide variety of astrophysical objects (see e.g. \cite{MKS:1988} and recent articles \cite{Paulose:2015, PCSFBMM:2018} and the references therein).
-In this report, in the true Born-Oppenheimer approximation, an analytical representation for the potential energy curve for the CS dimer is proposed in the form of two-point Pad\'e approximant.
-It is based on the methodology formulated in~\cite{TO:2022}: the perturbation theory in small $R \rightarrow 0$ and the multipole expansion at large $R\rightarrow\infty$ are join into a single function specified by taking into account the Rydberg-Klein-Rees(RKR)-style turning points derived from experimental data in \cite{CH:2023} .
-Then this potential curve, modified by centrifugal potential, is used as the potential in the nuclear two-body Schr\"odinger equation.
-In particular, it allows to check the consistence of the experimental energy spectrum used to derive the RKR turning points with the spectrum found of the nuclear radial Schr\'odinger equation.
-This procedure has been successfully applied to several neutral heteronuclear molecules LiH~\cite{TO:2022}, HeH~\cite{OT:2018}, ClF~\cite{OT:2022}, H(D,T)F~\cite{AG-OP:2022}, making it possible to calculate the whole rovibrational energy spectrum with correct 3-5 significant figures, when compared to experimental or theoretical results.
-This accuracy in energy is consistent with definition of the correction-free domain: mass corrections, relativistic corrections, QED corrections do not influence the first 3-5 significant figures in the rovibrational energies.
+In this article, in the true B-O approximation, an analytical representation for the potential energy curve for the CS molecule is proposed in the form of two-point Pad\'e approximant.
+It is based on the methodology formulated in~\cite{TO:2022}: the perturbation theory in small $R \rightarrow 0$ and the multipole expansion at large $R\rightarrow\infty$ are join into a single function specified by taking into account the Rydberg-Klein-Rees(RKR)-style turning points derived from experimental data in \cite{CH:2023}.
+Then this potential curve, modified by centrifugal potential, is used as the potential in the nuclear two-body radial Schr\"odinger equation.
+In particular, it allows to check the consistence of the experimental energy spectrum used to derive the RKR-style turning points with the spectrum found of the nuclear radial Schr\'odinger equation.
+This procedure has been successfully applied to several neutral heteronuclear molecules LiH~\cite{TO:2022}, HeH~\cite{OT:2018}, ClF~\cite{OT:2022}, H(D,T)F~\cite{AG-OP:2022}, as well as (H,D,T)Cl, see \cite{OT:2023} and (H,D,T)Br, (H,D,T)I, see \cite{AdT:2024}, making it possible to calculate the whole rovibrational energy spectrum with correct 3-5 figures, when compared to experimental or theoretical results.
+This accuracy in energy is consistent with definition of the correction-free domain of B-O approximation: mass corrections, relativistic corrections, QED corrections do not influence the first 3-5 figures in the rovibrational energies.\\

 Throughout the paper the distances are given in atomic units (a.u.), while the energies are in {\it hartree}.